C1nderC0ated/Sincript/README.md

 - the power action keeps the plan switch separate from the plan-agnostic timeouts, declining the switch still reaches the other options, and `power=1` keeps its original meaning
 - the power undo file is captured **before** anything changes, once per action, read from the registry rather than localized `powercfg` text, and stays reachable from the Backups menu
 - the `AutoEndTasks` trade-off stays on the Performance screen, and `:Status` keeps showing the hardware probes that drive the advisories
-- the main-menu header keeps its `Disk=` marker and probes before printing it, and every separator keeps rendering 83 columns (caret escapes counted as one)
+- the main-menu header keeps its `Disk=` marker and probes before printing it, and every separator keeps rendering 98 columns (caret escapes counted as one)
 - the disk probe stays cached per machine, keyed on the storage hardware, and never persists a failed or malformed result
 - a typed DNS resolver is charset- and range-checked before it reaches a command line, every use is late-expanded, and the preset key runs through the same validator
 - the file stays ASCII-only, uniform CRLF and BOM-free — an editor that quietly normalises the bytes is caught here rather than at the next run
 - every menu dispatches exactly the numbers it prints, so a renumbering cannot leave a dead option or an unreachable branch
+- every `set /p` prompt fits the console width the script asks for — a longer one makes cmd put the input caret at (length mod width), so typing lands *inside* the question
+- every `set /p` variable is compared late-expanded (`!var!`, never `%var%`), so a lone `"` in a typed answer cannot abort the run; the targets are read out of the script, so a new prompt is covered the day it is added
+- the shipped data files (`hosts`, `boot.config`) are ASCII, BOM-free and end with a newline, so the next `>> hosts` cannot glue onto the last blocked name
+- the telemetry undo file is captured **before** the first `sc config`, reads state from the registry and `Get-ScheduledTask` rather than localized `sc qc` / `schtasks /Query` text, and distinguishes "already disabled before Sincript" from "disabled by Sincript"
 - no `reg add` / `reg delete` exists outside `:SafeRegAdd` / `:SafeRegDelete`, so no registry change can skip its backup, its `[FAIL]` line or the `_FAILS` tally

 Run from the repository root: